sak1997/Boston_Housing/README.md

 # Boston_Housing
-Predict house prices using the Boston House Price Dataset
+Predict house prices using the Boston House Price Dataset for ML Nanodegree